 These are one use cold packs where compressing and rupturing a central pouch, contained with the pack, releases a second chemical which causes a reaction which lowers the temperature of the pack.
 These packs do not lower in temperature enough to significantly reduce tissue temperature.
 They are however convenient for emergency use.
 Any leak from the pack would cause a chemical burn.

 These sprays evaporate quickly when they come into contact with the skin.
 This removes heat from the skin at the same time.
 They result in only a very superficial cooling effect and therefore are limited in their efficiency.

 To cool the water sitting in the cuff, the tank is lowered to allow it to flow back into the tank where it mixes again with the ice water.
 The tank can then be raised again to fill the cuff.
-The Cryocuff allows a good degree of cooling and compression, is relatively portable and re useable.
-Different shaped and sizes of cuff can also be purchased to allow use for all body parts.
+The Cryocuff allows a good degree of cooling and compression, is relatively portable and re-usable.
+Different shapes and sizes of the cuff can also be purchased to allow use for all body parts.

 Medicated ice for abrasions

 When a skin injury occurs, the RICE procedure should be followed.
-In order to also prevent infection the ice you apply can be combined with an antiseptic.
+In order to also prevent infection, the ice you apply can be combined with an antiseptic.
 In a plastic cup, mix together distilled or boiled water with 10% povidone-iodine and 2% lidocaine.
-Secure a lollypop stick or similar in the centre with tape and freeze.
-When required, roll the ice back and forwards over the skin for about 10 minutes. and then treat as normal.
+Secure a lollypop stick or similar in the

 Cooling during exercise in a hot environment